rhKashif/Blackjack/README.md

 ## Overview

-In this challenge, we've built a simple one-player Blackjack game that can be played in the command line.
-By the time we're done, you'll be able to:
+In this project, I've built a simple one-player Blackjack game that can be played in the command line with the following functionality:

 - Generate a deck of cards
 - Randomize a deck of cards